InfinityWarlock/EPQ-website/README.md

-# EPQ-website
+# TechTrader
-Second Hand computer hardware trading website
+Second Hand computer hardware trading website.
+Created for an EPQ Project by Theo Hinton-Hallows